Panzerschrek/U-00DC-Sprache-site/_posts/2023-08-11-dead-code-checks.md

 There are a couple of ways to deal with it.
 First - it is possible to disable unused names check via special compiler option.
-Second (perfected way) - unused code may be move into an imported file.
+Second (preferred way) - unused code may be moved into an imported file.